-The knitting circle will have its next meeting at the labs on Saturday, July 13th from 4 to 7pm.
+The knitting circle will have its next meeting at the labs on Saturday, 14th September from 4 to 7pm.
 The knitting circle is open to knitters of all skill levels.
 It provides a social and collaborative workspace, and help is available for people just starting out.
 Meetings are held on the second Saturday of each month.

 All attendees are encouraged to bring their own supplies, although a few spares are available.
 Attendance is free for members, and €2 for everyone else.
 All money goes to the upkeep of the Labs.
 Any questions can be directed to maraley42 [at] gmail [dot] com.

 Beidh oíche de cluichí boird sa phríomhsheomra ag 19:00 ar Chéadaoin 28 Lúnasa.

 Fáilte roimh cách.
 Ní gá Ghaeilge maith, nó fiú Ghaeilge ar bith a bheith agat le páirt a ghlacadh.
 Imreoimis na cluichí, agus tabharfaidh an Ghaeilge aire di fhéin.

 There will be a board games night through Irish in the main room at 19:00 on Wednesday 28th August.

 All welcome.
 No need for good or any Irish to participate.
 We’ll play the games, and let the Irish take care of itself.

 Starting on the 17th of August 091 Labs will be hosting beginner brewing workshops with a local home brewer every Saturday for a period of 4 weeks (or until the end brews are ready to collect).

 The cost of this workshop is €25pp and you will get to bring home 20 bottles/20 pints/10 litres of their brew at the end of the course.
 You can also buy another starter kit at the end at cost price (€35) to do your own home homebrewing!

 The course will be run with 2 people per brew kit (basically sharing the workload and end product brew).